 menus.
 Menu items are created using the Categorize Plus Menu Builder.
 There are three types of

 menu items used in Categorize Plus.
 These include Category Tag, Email Address and Custom Search.

 topic to learn more about each type of menu item.

 Each menu item includes a Caption and a Criteria.
 The Caption is the name that is displayed in the drop

 down menu, while the Criteria contains the Outlook category that is used to categorize Outlook items.
 The

-Criteria can also contain other filter or search query strings that can be used to filter and search for
+Criteria can also contain other search query strings that can be used to search for Outlook items.

 Back to top